The Opera Directory

 The My Opera area is the nexus of the Opera community.
 If you have a feature wishlist, a widget, or just want to talk to people about the browser, My Opera has something for you.

-Beginning with Opera 9.5 (beta, as of this writing), My Opera is also the mechanism behind Opera Link, which allows you to synchronize bookmarks between different computers and mobile phones.
+Beginning with Opera 9.5, My Opera is also the mechanism behind Opera Link, which allows you to synchronize bookmarks between different computers and mobile phones.

 Fan sites